-

 Because we receive more applications than we can fund, we prioritize proposals that demonstrate:

-Clear alignment with the Economic Development Grant category
+Strong alignment with the goals of the Economic Development Grant category

-The proposal reflects GCI’s values and commitment to locally led, community-driven work.
+Alignment with GCI's values and commitment to locally led, community-driven work

 Projects located in the continental United States (unless led by an Indigenous community)